-- The type of sugar used – All powdered sugar is not the same.
-Some powdered sugars are made with beet sugar; some are made with cane sugar.
-Some powdered sugar uses cornstarch as an anti-caking ingredient, some use potato starch, and then a few use tapioca or others as well.
+- The type of sugar used - All powdered sugar is not the same.
+In fact, some powdered sugars are made with beet sugar.
+And, some are made with cane sugar.
+Still, some other powdered sugars use cornstarch as an anti-caking ingredient, some use potato starch, and then a few use tapioca or others as well.

 - Type and quantity of liquid - This depends on the type of buttercream you are using.
 Buttercream needs fluid but in just the right amount.
 Add too much, and you have a runny buttercream.
 Add too little, and you have a dry, broken buttercream.

 The liquid can be - water, milk, cream, juice.
 Water, milk, and juice work quite the same and must be used cautiously.
 Cream on the other is thicker and works differently.

 There will always be many options to choose from but the only one that's usually just right for you.
 Here are a few questions to consider.
 Often you will have to take all four into consideration when making this decision